FabricioBattaglia/Moment-of-Muscle/README.md

 Mitchell Wise - Setup Firestore, so users can see other users data.
 (Working)

-Will Hall - Coded updated UIs for several app screens
+Will Hall - Reorganized all xml files in newer format and updated all UI elements

 Fabricio de Siqueira Battaglia -  Added email authentication to the sign up/log in process